Botcopy/docs/docs/advanced/session-management.md

 - If the user does not interact with the chat during a session.
 - If the user is currently in a live chat with a human agent and their session expires.
 This ensures the human conversation remains uninterrupted.

+If the user sends a message in a session that has silently expired, this action will begin a new session and their original request is queried against the entrypoint of the agent.

 ### Keep History

 This will preserve the conversation history from the previous session and a message is pushed to the chat to act as a divider between the sessions.
 After the divider is added to the chat, the configured bot prompt is triggered in the new session.